The Resolved Structure of a Low Metallicity Photodissociation Region: Discussion

 To test if clumps play a role in the PDR structure of N13, we create a linear radial profile of the CO peak temperature maps produced from the PHANGS-ALMA Pipeline (discussed in Sec. \ref{alma-phangs-pipe}).
 We compare the peak temperature radial slice to the emission-weighted gas temperature ($T_{\rm gas}$) from the constant pressure PDR models for the optically thick $^{12}$CO J=2$-$1 in Figure \ref{fig:Temp&Tpk}.

-We find that the peak temperature of the $^{12}$CO J=2$-$1 emission is $\sim$34 K, $\sim35\%$ less than the model predictions for the line.
-A lower observed peak temperature may indicate that the CO emission is not filling the entire beam, due to a low filling factor caused by unresolved clumps.
-We note that this offset in the peak temperature could also come from PDR model uncertainty, since the temperature structure is most sensitive to potential metallicity-driven variations in the heating and cooling.
-Therefore, we cannot conclusively rule out a lack of clumpy PDR structures in N13 based on the observed peak temperatures.
+We find that the peak temperature of the $^{12}$CO J=2$-$1 emission is $\sim$34 K, only $\sim 1 K$ more than the model predictions for the line.
+There is strong agreement between the modeled and observed peaks indicative of a high filling factor and a well-matched model for N13.
+Additionally, the similar observed peak temperature to the model suggests the absence of sub-resolution clumps.
+Alternatively, in regimes with a lower observed peak temperature this may indicate that the CO emission is not filling the entire beam, likely due to a low filling factor caused by unresolved clumps.
+We note that this offset in the modeled peak temperature could come from PDR model uncertainty, since the temperature structure is most sensitive to potential metallicity-driven variations in the heating and cooling.

 The lack of strong evidence for the presence of sub-resolution clumps from Figure \ref{fig:Temp&Tpk}, and the sufficient constant pressure model match to the observed separations of the DF and C/CO transitions, point to the plane-parallel models being adequate to explain the structure of N13.
 However, models like Kosma-$\tau$ \citep{Rollig2022}, highlight the need to account for small-scale structures that may be influencing the observed emission patterns.
 Further exploration of clumpy PDR and constant pressure models is necessary to disentangle these effects.